 The MPR program provides a benefit to help you purchase medical coverage after retirement.
-Under the program, the company will provide an allowance toward the purchase of medical coverage for those retiring on or after January 1,2003.
-The dollar amount will be based on your years of service as defined by the plan with Peabody Holding Company, Inc. and selected subsidiaries and affiliates (Peabody).
-The formula for calculating the dollar amount is improving effective January 1,2005.
+Under the program, the company will provide an allowance toward the purchase of medical coverage for those retiring on or after January 1, 2003.
+The dollar amount will be based on your years of service as defined by the plan with Peabody Investments Corp. and selected subsidiaries and affiliates (Peabody).